PR3SIDENT/enshrouded-community/README.md

-# Enshrouded Community Hosting Resources
+# Enshrouded Community Sever Hosting Resources
 This repository serves as a guide for anyone looking to host their own Enshrouded server.
 It may link to other projects, repos, guides, etc.

 If you'd like to rent a server from a provider, [we are also maintaining a list of those here.](https://github.com/PR3SIDENT/enshrouded-server/blob/main/Hosting%20Providers/hosting-providers.md)